 “Maybe it’s just the luck of the draw, but I think that, in Chinatown, they’re quicker to slap down misbehaving ghosts, and the ghosts know it.
 So no trouble.
 But more ghosts just on the street than I see anywhere else.
 And there are the animals.”

-Starting two weeks ago, pigeons, stray cats and dogs, crows, endless sparrows and rats, some raccoons, and even, Doug thought, a coyote roamed the streets and alleys near his home.
+Starting two weeks ago, stray cats and dogs, endless crows, some raccoons, and even, Doug thought, a coyote roamed the streets and alleys near his home.
+Many were too bright-eyed or tingled with traces of magic.
 “Mom asks me to do something about them at least once a day.”

 “I suppose,” said Gus, “we could do something about it, if we knew what we were doing.
 But we don’t.
 Not yet.
 So...”